 - Skin: To prevent a staph infection of the skin, you should practice good hygiene, keep cuts clean, and wash your hands and body often.
 Avoid sharing towels and personal items with others.

-- Food poisoning: You can reduce your risk of food poisoning by handling food safely, ensuring that it is cooked properly, and refrigerating perishable food within 2 hours.
+- Food poisoning: You can reduce your risk of food poisoning by handling food safely, ensuring that it’s cooked properly and refrigerating perishable food within two hours.

-- Toxic shock syndrome: You should change tampons every 4 to 8 hours and use tampons with the lowest effective absorbency.
+- Toxic shock syndrome: You should change tampons every four to eight hours and use tampons with the lowest effective absorbency.

-- Mastitis: Breastfeeding women should try to empty the breast completely during every feeding.
+- Mastitis: Breastfeeding people should try to empty the breast completely during every feeding.
 Whenever possible, let nipples air dry.

 Outlook / Prognosis

 What is the outlook for someone with a staph infection?